Tips for helping a tree that looks sick or unhealthy

 https://espacepourlavie.ca/carnet-horticole/pests-and-diseases/pommier-and-pear-tree-scab

-Description: This fungal disease is favored by a rainy spring.
-Severe infection can cause premature leaf drop.
-However, the damage is mostly cosmetic; they rarely endanger the life of the trees.
+Description: This fungal disease can occur during a rainy spring.
+Severe infection can cause leaves to drop prematurely.
+However, tar spot damage is mostly cosmetic and rarely endangers the life of the tree.

-Scouting: In late spring and early summer, pale yellowish or greenish spots appear on the upper leaf surface.
-Around mid-summer, these spots take on a black color and a tarry appearance.
+Detection: In late spring and early summer, pale yellowish or greenish spots appear on the upper surface of the leaf.
+Around mid-summer, these spots turn black and take on a tarry appearance.

-Preventive measures: Maintain the vigor of the trees by irrigating them regularly, particularly in times of drought.
-However, avoid wetting the foliage so as not to favor the dispersal and germination of the spores.
+Preventive measures: Keep trees healthy by watering them regularly, particularly in times of drought.
+Avoid wetting the foliage to prevent the dispersal and germination of spores.

-Physical Control: Pick up and dispose of fallen infected leaves to prevent new infections.
+Practical measures: Pick up and dispose of fallen diseased leaves to prevent new infections.

 For more information :